pomerium/documentation/content/docs/deploying/k8s/configure.md

 ### Authenticate endpoint

 Each Pomerium installation has a special route that unauthenticated users are redirected to that handles sign-in via your Identity Provider.
-It is configured via the [`authenticate`](/docs/reference/authenticate-service-url) parameter.
+It is configured via the [`authenticate`](/docs/deploying/k8s/reference#authenticate) parameter of the [CRD](./reference#authenticate).

 The authenticate endpoint DNS address should resolve to an external IP address assigned by your Kubernetes Load Balancer to the `pomerium-proxy` service.
 If you use `external-dns`, that may be [done automatically](#external-dns).